GUIDELINE FOR FIXED-TERM CONTRACT OF EMPLOYMENT

 - Refer to sections 16 and 18 of the Basic Conditions of Employment Act 75 of 1997(BCEA).

-- Probation is normally between three and six months but may be less or more if circumstances require.
+- Probation is normally between 3 (three) and 6 (six) months but but may be less or more if circumstances require, for instance, the nature of position and level of responsibility.

 - If the employee proves to be unsuitable during a probationary period, his/her employment may be terminated with a minimum of legal formalities, and for reasons that may be less compelling than would be required outside of a probationary period.